GinesGarcia/OpenAirInterface5G_CloudCore/README.md

 * `cd cmake_targets/lte_build_oai/build`
 * `sudo -E ./lte-softmodem -U -C2660000000 -r25 --ue-scan-carrier --ue-txgain 85 --ue-rxgain 100`

-After that, check that you have an IP address in one of the oip interfaces created by the script.
+After that, check that you have an IP address in one of the oip interfaces created by the ue_ip.ko module (usually oip1).

 ### Check ip routes
 When all the componets are well connected, we need to check the routes that we have along the path to reach internet (UE physical machine, eNB physical machine and SP-GW virtual machine) in order to allow the UE to reach the internet through the already deployed architecture.